EliasTM1/EliasTM1/README.md

-### Hi there 👋
+# Hello!

-I am deeply invested in crafting visually appealing, responsive websites using modern JavaScript, and I am continuously enhancing my skills and knowledge in this domain.
+Invested in crafting visually appealing, responsive websites using modern JavaScript, and continuously enhancing my skills and knowledge in this domain.

-I am excited to embrace new challenges and contribute to impactful projects.
+I embrace new challenges and contribute to impactful projects.
 I am seeking an opportunity to join an organization where I can nurture my growth as a front-end developer and apply my skills to practical projects.

+## Tools and Technologies

 [![My Skills](https://skillicons.dev/icons?i=js,html,css,sass,angular,react,aws,mongodb,azure,bash,bootstrap,docker,figma,firebase,git,vscode,)](https://skillicons.dev)
 <!--